anchore/vunnel/README.md

 *Note: to get more verbose output, use `-v`, `-vv`, or `-vvv` (e.g. `vunnel -vv run wolfi`)*

-Clear existing results for one or more providers:
+Delete existing input and result data for one or more providers:

 ```
 $ vunnel clear wolfi